PierreIsCoding/sdiy/Dual_LFO/README.md

 ## Buildnotes
 * The LEDs can be soldered in both ways.
 Negative leg to the right (seen from the front) will give you a green light at positive LFO voltages.
 * Check images below for soldering the extra wires.
-* Use colored wires for easy debugging
+* Use colored wires for easy debugging.
 * The original designs also have a switch for choosing between triangle or square.
 I almost never use a square LFO so I simplified that one.
-* I updated the etching files a bit after my own build ( so you don't need to correct my errors), therefore the images are on a few details a bit different.*
+* I updated the etching files a bit after my own build ( so you don't need to correct my errors), therefore the images are on a few details a bit different.

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Dual_LFO/images/sub_pcb_wiring.PNG" width="300" />
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Dual_LFO/images/switches_wiring.PNG" width="400" />